 Have a Rent-Back Option

-Although it may seem odd to rent your own home, it does happen occasionally and can help alleviate some financial concerns as well as avoid moving into a temporary home.
-This option is convenient when you sell your home and then rent it back from the new buyers while you are waiting to close on your new home.
+This rent-back option can alleviate some financial concerns and help you avoid moving into a temporary home.
+On the flip side, it's also convenient when you sell your home and then rent it back from the new buyers while you're waiting to close on your new home.
 A rent-back agreement is typically for only a month or two.
-On the flip side, it gives sellers some extra time to find a new house while paying you rent since they are still occupying your future residence, which gives you some extra money as well as avoiding two mortgages.

 Find Temporary Housing

 Although moving and packing more than once is a nuisance, it may be a more appealing option than carrying two mortgages at the same time.
 Finding a short-term rental property or moving in with relatives or friends could be a great option to help you save money.

 If you can find a short-term rental home or an apartment for a few months, it'll allow you to have your own space before the stressful moving and packing adventure begins again.
 If you can temporarily move in with a friend or relative, you may also be able to keep that rent money in your pocket.

 Obtain a Bridge Loan

 If you want to sell your current home without taking out a mortgage on your new home, you can get a bridge loan.
 A bridge loan is a short-term loan that provides immediate cash flow.
 Bridge loans have a term of up to one year, they have relatively high interest rates, and they're usually backed by some form of collateral (in this case, the home you currently own).
 However, a bridge loan can be an option for homebuyers who need money for a down payment on a new home before their current home is sold and finalized.